apache/cordova-cli/README.md

     will not work unless you have the absolute latest updates for all Android SDK components.

-cordova-client has been tested on Mas OS X _only_.
-Sorry.
+cordova-client has been tested on Mas OS X and Linux.

-In it's prototype stages, cordova-client will only work on Cordova v2.1.0rc1 and above.
+In it's prototype stages, cordova-client will only work on Cordova v2.1.0.

 # Install